polterguy/rosetta/README.md

 ### No logging

 Rosetta does not, have never, and will never, implement any type of logging of traffic.
-Except possibly for malicious and errors, resulting from an attempted attack.
+Except possibly for malicious requests, and errors, resulting from an attempted attack, or compromised client.

-The reasons for this, is because an adversary might gain control over your box.
+The reasons for this, is because an adversary might gain control over your server.
 If he does, then your log files will give away not only you, but also all users of your website.
-This creates a dangerous situation, where the log files of your web server, can unintentionally become your and your friends worst nightmare.
+This creates a dangerous situation, where the log files of your web server, can unintentionally become your and your friends enemy.

-When combined with SSL, it hence becomes impossible for an adversary to know which documents, from your server, your users have accessed.
-Significantly reducing your risk.
+This feature, combined with SSL, makes it impossible for an adversary to know which documents, from your server, your users have accessed.
+Significantly reducing your and your friends risk for using the web server.

 ### User-Agent whitelist and blacklist